blockchainsllc/in3-docs/docs/api-c.md

 Serialization of ETH-Objects.

-Theincoming tokens will represent their values as properties based on [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC).
+The incoming tokens will represent their values as properties based on [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC).

 Location: src/verifier/eth1/nano/serialize.h